 A Life of Mine Plan is created annually, and its results are used to determine the Reserves.
 Due to the permitting situation and technical uncertainties regarding the dam build (see chapter 3.5), material after 2026 which otherwise would have been classed as a Proved Mineral Reserve, has been classed as a Probable Mineral Reserve.
-All blocks initially classed as Inferred in the Reserve pit are reported as Inferred Resource.
+All blocks initially classed as Inferred in the Reserve pit are reported as Inferred Resource, this equaled 28 Mt in 2023.